Summer vacation was just around the corner for all students. Expected plans and a lot of travelling was the events everybody was anticipating.

 Summer has just started, and I planned to be productive, to not waste the time I was given and also to enjoy what I have learned to love doing the most.
 My journey on being a content writer is quite short but I’m determined to follow through my plans this summer to become better at writing articles and to be accepted as a writer on an online magazine.
 And it all begins with having an end mind.
 Quite ironic?……

 This principle can be applied to almost everything.
 Whether you plan on learning a new skill or you would want to learn something new.
 It is important that you see it through.
 Starting with small steps will eventually get you to the top of the stairs.

-How I stay productive studying and working my way to be a professional content writer while in home quarantine and as a student in Aklan State University.
+How I stay productive studying and working my way to be a professional content writer while in-home quarantine and as a student at Aklan State University.
 Let’s all stay productive even while being home quarantined.